algorithmzoo/blog/milktrader/README.markdown

-Sell in May and Go Away (after buyin in Novemember)
+Sell in May and Go Away
 ============================

-* First look at May returns
+* Monthly returns for May
-* Second look with 7 month returns ending in May
+* Sell in May after 6-month hold

 ******

 Plots generated (with R)
 ------------------------

+* MAY.pdf
+* fooplot.pdf
-* may.pdf
+* foobarplot.pdf
-* octmay.pdf
+* tutuforthezoo.png

 ******

 Tools used:

     R version 2.14.0 (2011-10-31)
+    Vim version 7.3
+    quantmod version 3-17
+    PerformanceAnalytics version 1.0.4.4
     GNU bash, version 3.2.48(1)-release
-    quantmod version 3-17 (R package that loads xts, TTR and zoo) git version 1.7.3.1
+    git version 1.7.3.1